Rubenknex/qtplot/README.md

 Qtplot is compatible with both Python 2 and 3.
 Using the Anaconda Python distribution (https://www.continuum.io/downloads) is recommended to make installing packages like `numpy` and `scipy` easier.

+Create a new environment:

+`conda create --name qtplot python=3.5`

 Install qtplot:

 `pip install qtplot`